jamiemacdonald04/Kubectl-in-Kubernetes-Complete-Guide/Run/kubectl-run.md

 # kubectl Run

-Kubectl run is a command that creates a pod.
+The `kubectl run` command is used to create a pod.
 You can use these pods to call out to other pods.
 All other objects are created using methods like `kubectl create`, `kubectl expose` or `kubectl autoscale`.

 ## Command